 - Bad Breath – If you think your breath smells like nail polish remover, you probably aren’t imagining it!
 That’s because when your body breaks down ketones, they release a byproduct: acetone.
 Yep, the same stuff that’s in nail polish remover.

 - The “Keto Flu” – As your body adjusts to a drastic decrease in carbohydrate consumption, you may experience symptoms similar to the flu, hence the name “Keto Flu.”
 Symptoms include: headache, dizziness, changes in bowel movements, irritability, nausea, sugar cravings…just to name a few.
 Not everyone experiences these symptoms and they usually only last for a few days.
 If you do experience flu-like symptoms that last for longer than a few days or symptoms more extreme than the ones listed here, consult your doctor immediately.
+Click here to learn more about the keto flu.

 - Increased Urination – In ketosis, your body uses up its stores of glycogen, which is a simple sugar and a reserve energy source.
 Since glycogen is up to 75% water, when your body burns glycogen, it sheds the excess water through urine.
 Be sure to drink plenty of water to stay adequately hydrated!